grantcolley/origin/README.md

 ### Document navigation history
 Documents show a breadcrumb style navigation history.
 Click a link in the navigation history and jump back to the document you came from.
 ![](https://github.com/grantcolley/origin/raw/master/README-images/navigation-history.png)

 ### Open a modal window and pass parameters to it
-Document view models and modal view models ultimately inherit the `ViewModelBase` class.
+ocument view models and modal view models ultimately inherit the `ViewModelBase` class.
 To open a modal window call `ShowModal(ModalSettings modalSettings)` on the `ViewModelBase` class, passing a `ModalSettings` object containing information about the target view and view model, the window title, height and width, and the parameter.

 ```C#
             var modalSettings = new ModalSettings()